-This topic has been mainly shifted to the new area Applications and Verification A robust and reliable verification tool is needed in order to establish the quality and weaknesses of our probabilistic forecasting systems.
+This topic has been mainly shifted to the new area Applications and Verification

+A robust and reliable verification tool is needed in order to establish the quality and weaknesses of our probabilistic forecasting systems.
 The huge amount of data must be processed, which requires an appropriate, optimized and flexible verification software.

 The LAEF verification tool has been developed, maintained and used already for several years.
 Since then, distinct versions of the source code have been created under the different users.
 These versions may diverge from each other and involve various levels of modifications and bug fixes.
 If we intend to use this verification tool further, it is necessary to merge the latest development under one common library and treat the known bugs equally.
 Unfortunately, such actions have been frozen since 2018.
-With the new area "Applications and Verification" started this year, this topic might be restarted soon.
+With the new area "Applications and Verification" this topic has been restarted in 2021.
+Simona Tascu verified A-LAEF forecasts in the period 01/01/2021 to

+31/03/2021 for 157 synop stations in Romania with the LAEF verification package (BIAS, RMSE, spread, brier score, CRPS for T2M, MSLP and 10m wind speed).
+Results can be found on the RC-LACE webpage.

-The HARP verification package, providing suitable tools for probabilistic and mesoscale forecast verification, with focus on spatial aspects as well, is more and more used also within the RC-LACE consortium.
+The HARP verification package, providing suitable tools for probabilistic and mesoscale forecast verification, with focus on spatial aspects as well, is more and more used within the RC-LACE consortium.
 It is extensively used in Austria at ZAMG where continuous verification of operational C-LAEF and C-LAEF e-suite is done with HARP.
 Visualization of verification results (HARP monitor) is based on the interactive application originating from HARPVis functionalities, as well as with standard R graphics functions.

 Also at SHMU in Slovakia and at OMSZ in Hungary it is used regularly and also Poland is at the moment starting to work with the HARP verification package.
+Several LACE countries participated at a HARP online training course in February 2022.

-Efforts: shifted to new area Applications and Verification Contributors: Martin Petráš (SHMU), Dávid Tajti, Katalin Jávorné-Radnóczi (OMSZ), Clemens Wastl, Florian Weidle, Christoph Zingerle (all ZAMG) Documentation: Local installations (SHMU, ZAMG, OMSZ, IMGW) and documentation of case studies with the HARP verification package Status: Shifted to new area Applications and Verification S5 Action/Subject/Deliverable: Collaborations Description and objectives: Activities merging different areas, collaboration with other consortia, applications, projects.
-The new ACCORD area leader for EPS (Henrik Fedderson) has initiated stronger cooperation between the area leaders of the different consortia (Inger-Lise Frogner, Laure Raynaud, Clemens Wastl), resulting in several online meetings about RWP and common EPS topics in the first half of 2021.
+Efforts: shifted to new area Applications and Verification

+Contributors: Martin Petráš (SHMU), Dávid Tajti, Katalin Jávorné-Radnóczi (OMSZ), Clemens Wastl, Florian Weidle, Christoph Zingerle (all ZAMG), Simona Tascu (METRO)

+Documentation: Local installations (SHMU, ZAMG, OMSZ, IMGW) and documentation of case studies with the HARP verification package

+Status: Shifted to new area Applications and Verification

+S5 Action/Subject/Deliverable: Collaborations

+Description and objectives: Activities merging different areas, collaboration with other consortia, applications, projects.

+The new ACCORD area leader for EPS (Henrik Fedderson) has initiated stronger cooperation between the area leaders of the different consortia (Inger-Lise Frogner, Laure Raynaud, Clemens Wastl), resulting in several online meetings about RWP and common EPS topics in 2021.
 As a result of this stronger cooperation the ACCORD RWP has been completely reorganized from consortia based actions to thematic actions.
-Due to this fact it is also reasonable to reorganize the LACE workplan starting from 2022.
-Some online meetings in the ACCORD consortium about EPS will take place this autumn and for next year a physical (if possible) EPS meeting is planned in Innsbruck/Austria.
+Due to this fact also the RC-LACE workplan for 2022 has been reorganized accordingly.
+The first ACCORD EPS working week will take place from 25-29/04/2022 in Innsbruck where also some RC-LACE colleagues will participate.

 Exchange of EPS data within the EUMETNET SRNWP-EPS project has also been intensified.
 C-LAEF has already been provided for the SRNPW-EPS database for the summer 2020 period and is also planned to provide A-LAEF data for this purpose.

-Efforts: 1 PM Contributors: Martina Tudor (DHMZ), Clemens Wastl (ZAMG) Documentation: Exchange of the expertise between the other consortia and the new ACCORD consortium; contact with experts within the relevant projects Status: Ongoing
+Contributors: Martina Tudor (DHMZ), Clemens Wastl (ZAMG)

+Documentation: Exchange of the expertise between the other consortia and the new ACCORD consortium; contact with experts within the relevant projects

+Status: Ongoing